xiaozongyang/VictoriaLogs/docs/victorialogs/README.md

         Fields to ignore at logs ingested via the corresponding -syslog.listenAddr.udp.
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#dropping-fields
         Supports an array of values separated by comma or specified via multiple flags.
         Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
+  -syslog.ignoreFields.unix array
+        Fields to ignore at logs ingested via the corresponding -syslog.listenAddr.unix.
+See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#dropping-fields
+        Supports an array of values separated by comma or specified via multiple flags.
+        Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -syslog.listenAddr.tcp array
         Comma-separated list of TCP addresses to listen to for Syslog messages.
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/
         Supports an array of values separated by comma or specified via multiple flags.
         Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -syslog.listenAddr.udp array
-        Comma-separated list of UDP address to listen to for Syslog messages.
+        Comma-separated list of UDP addresses to listen to for Syslog messages.
+See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/
+        Supports an array of values separated by comma or specified via multiple flags.
+        Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
+  -syslog.listenAddr.unix array
+        Comma-separated list of Unix socket filepaths to listen to for Syslog messages.
+Filepaths may be prepended with 'unixpacket:'  for listening for SOCK_DGRAM sockets.
+By default SOCK_STREAM sockets are used.
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/
         Supports an array of values separated by comma or specified via multiple flags.
         Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -syslog.mtls array